nico-von/anticodex.xyz/shards/Some English words with the prefix 'con-' use it to mean 'with', similar to the Italian 'con', as in the word 'conform'.md

 'With' can as well be in the form of [[Like 'con-', 'com-' also means 'with'|'com']].

 Another example is [['Complicate' literally means 'with folding' in Italian|'complicate', which literally means 'with folding' in Italian]]

+It can prefix words in Italian to, like [['Confermare' literally means 'with firm'|'confermare']]

 [[Knowing the meaning of a part of a word can show clues to what the rest of the word means|Knowing the meaning of parts of a word (like 'con') can show clues to what the rest of the word means]]